-July, 2006 – As I said in my talk to the class, almost everyone answered the same when asked “What’s been your favorite thing about fulltiming so far?”
+July, 2006 – As I said in my talk to the Fulltime Graduating Class of 2005, almost everyone answered the same when asked “What’s been your favorite thing about fulltiming so far?”
 What I heard most of all was “The People!”

 Tab became the main organizer for the group and I had such fun finally meeting him and his wife, Deanna.

 Tony (Firedude) worried about me traveling solo, so he gave me this “firedude” for company.
 I promptly put a big “5150” number on his helmet.
 “FD code for “nut case.”

 I’d often enjoyed Ron Bunge’s website “HitchItch” and Don Bradner’s expertise on DataStorm Users Forum, so it was a special treat to finally get to meet them.
 The beautiful turquoise necklace I am wearing was a gift made by Ron’s partner, Terry, who took this pic.
 I just loved being surrounded by all these great guys!